 You need iron for many important processes in your body.
 It’s especially important for making haemoglobin – a protein in your blood that carries oxygen.

-Iron is absorbed from your food and drink by your bowel.
+Iron is absorbed from your food and drink by your small bowel.
 It’s carried in your blood to your bone marrow, where blood cells are produced.
 Here, the iron is combined with proteins to make haemoglobin.
-Any iron that doesn’t get used up is stored in the bone marrow and other organs, such as your liver.
+Any iron that doesn’t get used up is stored in your bone marrow and other organs, such as your liver.

 If you don’t have enough iron, your body can’t make enough haemoglobin to meet its needs.
 Your red blood cells then become abnormally small and can’t carry enough oxygen to your organs and tissues.
 This leads to the symptoms of anaemia.

 Common symptoms of all types of anaemia include: